 O que é gerenciamento de vulnerabilidades baseado em riscos?

-RBVM, which has a foundation in legacy vulnerability management practices, helps you reduce your vulnerability overload by about 97% by identifying the top 3% that pose most risk to your enterprise.
+RBVM, which has a foundation in legacy vulnerability management practices, helps reduce your vulnerability overload by about 97% by identifying the top 3% that pose most risk to your enterprise.

 How are risk-based vulnerability management and legacy vulnerability management different?